unfulvio/wp-php-console/README.md

 1. First, install [Google Chrome extension PHP Console](https://chrome.google.com/webstore/detail/php-console/nfhmhhlpfleoednkpnnnkolmclajemef) from the [Chrome WebStore](https://chrome.google.com/webstore/search/php%20console?_category=extensions).
 Make sure the PHP Console Chrome extension is enabled through [chrome://extensions/](chrome://extensions/ "chrome://extensions/").

+    **Important Note**

+    If the Google Chrome extension is not available on the Chrome Web Store, you can manually install it [from source](https://github.com/barbushin/php-console-extension).

 2. Then, add this plugin to your WordPress installation either by:

   - Installing it as any other WordPress plugin from your WordPress admin Plugins page (`Add New`).

   - Downloading a copy from [WordPress.org]((https://wordpress.org/plugins/wp-php-console/)) and uploading it in `wp-php-console` directory into your `wp-content/plugins/` directory or corresponding plugins directory in your installation.
 You can also do this from the WordPress plugins installation admim dashboard pages.

   - **Note:** If you decide to `git clone` this repository instead, you will need `composer install` to install its dependencies first, or it won't work in WordPress as it is.

 3. Activate the plugin through the `Plugins` admin page in WordPress